Manufacturers and distributors of pneumatic forging hammers for blacksmiths.

 Sino-Texas Imports, http://www.sino-texasimports.net/ ,

 Warning!
 There are important reasons for listing Anyang last on this page.
 Anyang has numerous problems.
 One of the most serious problems is their hammer rams becoming stuck or jammed in the cylinder.
 I first heard about this problem a few years ago while speaking with a former Anyang hammer salesman.
-He told me that he had given up on selling Anyang hammers because they had so many problems and refused to work with the distributor to solve them.
+He also told me that he had given up on selling Anyang hammers because they had so many problems and refused to work with the distributor to solve them.
 These problems included valves improperly set up/balanced, and rams becoming jammed in the cylinders.
 Today the jammed rams are so common with Anyang hammers, distributors often recommend owners 'warm up' their hammers for long periods of time to try to loosen up the cylinders before beginning work.
 Anyang hammer owners also complain of valve problems and overheating problems (possibly caused by poor cylinder/ram fit).
 Recent photos of Anyang hammers at an ABANA chapter blacksmithing conference show discovered voids in the frame that began leaking oil after the paint and filler that had hidden the voids began to loosen up.
 Some photos showed a large tapered or tilted gap (die surfaces not parallel) between top and bottom die caused by improper and inaccurate machining, and another photo showed cracks developing in the frame.
 One of the Anyang hammers used at the ABANA chapter conference had its ram become stuck or seized in the cylinder during operation/demonstration.
 The emails are coming in!
 Recently I began receiving emails from Anyang owners asking for recommendations on repairing their new Anyang hammers.
 If they had bought another brand of hammer then they wouldn't be having problems.
 The only reason I bother to provide links to this manufacturer is because so many blacksmiths have heard of them both on the internet and at blacksmith shows where Anyang's distributors offer live demonstrations of their hammers.
 No other brand of hammer has so many angry customers or complaints!

 Some problems can be avoided by buying these hammers through a distributor like the one listed above.
 The distributors in the U.S. work hard to try to solved the problems described above, but they are not immune to Anyang's games.
 I know of at least one distributor in the United States who got stuck with a container load of Anyang hammers that didn't work.
 Buy through a distributor and let them take care of it.
 Also be aware that some distributors in other countries do a very poor job of setting up their hammers and instructing new owners on set up and operation of new hammers.
 One salesman in particular (from Europe) seems to spend a lot of time on internet forums recommending improper and damaging modifications to their hammers, and making bogus and misleading comparisons between his Anyang hammers and the hammers sold by his competitors.
 Modifying an air hammer should be avoided.
 Any and all changes can have unexpected consequences resulting in diminished performance, damage to the machine, or injury to the hammer operator.

-Anyang is a spammer/phishing scammer, and for more than 9 years now, I have been spammed repeatedly by Anyang, their Nigerian phishing scam buddies, and illegal drug pushers and credit card scammers.
+Anyang is a spammer/phishing scammer, and for more than 11 years now, I have been spammed repeatedly by Anyang, their Nigerian phishing scam buddies, and illegal drug pushers and credit card scammers.
 Anyang harvests email addresses of blacksmiths and trades or sells them to known thieves and scammers.
 Some of Anyang's friends like to load email accounts with gigantic slow loading picture files and all of them load emails with picture files that are designed to track receipt of their spam.
 Want to see some examples of some of the many credit card phishing scams and "419 Nigerian spams" that I have received from Anyang and their friends?
 Follow this link: http://www.beautifuliron.com/heresy&_anyang_spammer.htm .

 To summarize, Anyang sucks.
 That is why they get listed dead last on this page.

-Page last updated on June 21, 2008.
+Page last updated on September 15, 2019.

 There are more hammers and manufacturers and distributors to add to this page but I do not have time to find them all.